Scroll Down To Order

 Second place team in our group will travel all over the place if they advance, covering hundreds of miles.

-The second place team in our group will have the priviledge of meeting Argentina if they advance.
+The second place team in our group will have the privilege of meeting Argentina if they advance.

 The first place team has it a little bit easier, and if we win two in a row after group stage, we will surpass the U.S. team of 2002.
 Then we might encounter the Dutch machine, for a revenge match for they knocked us out in 2022.
 All this is my predictions.
 We will capture group leader, and win the first knock out with ease whomever they might be.
 If we win the next match, we then may face Holland.
 Winning them and will take us to the final 8.
-Read about past world and players in this PDF, written by the author Robert C. Valentine mainly on 2022.
+After the miraculous win on July 1, the USA team got together to pray.
+What class and humility.
+Read about the past world and players in this PDF, written by the author Robert C. Valentine mainly on 2022.
 PDF below.

 In 2026, if the U.S. advances past the quarterfinals, they might have to tackle Portugal first, assuming Portugal gets there, and then they will be surpassing the 2002 team—which if you peruse the past record, was cheated out by the referee from Scotland who did not even bother to consult with his linesmen, who were closer to the scene where the German’s arm prevented the soccer ball from scoring.
 It was clear interference in 2002.
 But, he right away told everyone to scram, play on, play on with his whistle. {Look at the real video.} They got away with murder, but in other times during that game, when in other questionable calls, yep, you guessed it, he blew a whistle, stopped play and went to consult with the linesmen who were always closer to the far-away line.